How To Survive A 10,000-Foot Fall

 But if you're James Bond, it's no big deal.

-After getting pushed out of a plane in the 1979 film Moonraker, Bond initiates a mid-air fight with a nearby skydiving villain and takes the evil-doer's parachute.
+After getting pushed out of a plane in the 1979 film Moonraker, Bond initiates a midair fight with a nearby skydiving villain and takes the evildoer's parachute.

-As his enemy plunges to the ground, Bond fights off a second bad guy, deploys his chute, and floats gracefully to the earth.
+As his enemy plunges to the ground, Bond fights off a second bad guy, deploys his chute and floats gracefully to Earth.
 Piece of cake.

 I remember seeing that scene as a kid and being pretty impressed.
 But I couldn't help but wonder: What happened to the other guy?
 You know, the villain who lost his parachute.
 He's totally dead, right?